What happens after we make a decision about a child representative?

 Learn more about how we decide how funding in a plan is managed.

-If a child representative is managing the funding for supports, they will need to nominate one bank account into which all self-managed NDIS funding is paid.
+If a child representative is self-managing funding in a child's plan, they'll need to nominate one bank account into which all self-managed NDIS funding is paid.

 You may combine different types of plan management.
-For example, some supports can be self-managed, and others managed by a plan manager or agency-managed.
+For example, some funding for NDIS supports can be self-managed, and others managed by a plan manager or agency managed.

-You can discuss with us which ones apply to the child participant you are representing.
+You can discuss with us which ones apply to the child participant you're representing.

-You are also responsible for requesting a plan change.
-This could be if there are changes in the child participant’s life or their supports need to change before it’s time to reassess their plan.
-We may also need to check with you on how the plan is working for the child participant and make sure the supports are still the right ones.
+You're also responsible for requesting a plan change.
+This could be if there are changes in the child's life or their supports needs change before it’s time to reassess their plan.
+We may also need to check with you on how the plan is working for the child and make sure the NDIS supports are still the right ones.

 Learn more about plan changes.